metacenter/metanoia/info/contributing.md

 Metanoia is hosted on GitHub and uses GitHub flow (pull requests) but patches sent by mail will also be accepted.

-Active development takes place on subbranches, on `master` land only complete features.
+Active development takes place on subbranches.
+Main development branch is `development`.
+On `master` land only working features; `master` should always be buildable.
 Every release has version and codename.
 Version is used to tag commit.
 Code name is used for branch.
-If bugs were found fixes are make on this branch, then are merged to master (never other way).
+If bugs were found fixes are made on this branch, then merged to `development`, then to `master`.

 Version string consists of three numbers: EPOCH.MAJOR.MINOR
  * MINOR - bug-fixed release